maheshj01/vocabhub/README.md

 Download the app now and embark on an enriching vocabulary journey.
 Enhance your language skills, build your confidence, and embrace the power of words.
 Start expanding your linguistic repertoire today.

+Key Features:

+- 800+ most common GRE words
+- Synonyms, mnemonics, and examples provided for a comprehensive understanding of each word
+- Intelligent search functionality allows you to search for a word based on its meaning or synonym.
+- Supports dark mode and offers various themes to make learning an enjoyable experience
+- Ability to suggest edits to improve the words on the platform
+- Regular updates with new words and features to keep your vocabulary journey exciting and dynamic.

 <a href="https://play.google.com/store/apps/details?id=com.vocabhub.app" target="_blank">
 <img src="assets/googleplay.png" height="60">
 </a>